valentjn/vscode-ltex/pages/docs/faq.md

 This depends on whether the multiple languages only occur in different files (i.e., every file is written in a single language), or whether multiple languages occur in one file.

+- If you are using LaTeX, you can use the [babel package](advanced-features.html#multilingual-latex-documents-with-the-babel-package) to indicate the languages used.
+This allows LTeX to switch the checking language mid-file.
+- Another way, which also works for Markdown, is using [magic comments](advanced-features.html#magic-comments).
-- In the first case, it is possible to use [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_settings).
+- If each file is written in a single language, it is possible to use [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_settings).
 This enables you to have one `settings.json` per folder, and allows you to set [`ltex.language`](settings.html#ltexlanguage) just for that folder.
-- The more flexible way, which works for both cases, is using [magic comments](advanced-features.html#magic-comments).

 ## How can I fix multiple spelling errors at the same time?